-Younger children will enjoy having an additional challenge for their little fingers if the cards are laminated and have clear sticky hook and loop dots attached to keep the cards in place.
+Younger children will enjoy having an additional challenge for their little fingers if the cards are laminated and have clear sticky hooks and loop dots attached to keep the cards in place.

-It will come especially handy if the children are working outdoors.
+It will come in especially handy if the children are working outdoors.

 As a follow-up anatomy study activity, once the students are familiar with the vocabulary, they will enjoy this DIY human organs puzzle and matching activity in combination with the human body model children can take apart to examine different internal parts of the body.

 teeth brushing sequencing activity and parts of the tooth nomenclature poster and label cards